tduretz/MDOODZ7.0/README.md

 # Library usage

-MDOODZ Source Code stored in `MDLIB` directory and compiled as a separate library `libmdoodz` with the public include header `mdoodz.h`.
+MDOODZ Source Code stored in `MDLIB` directory and compiled as a separate library `libmdoodz` with the public include header `MdoodzInstance.h`.

 In order to use it in your program, you need a setup .txt file and implemented functions `BuildInitialTopography`, `SetParticles` and `SetBCs`.
 They are passed to `RunMDOODZ` function as arguments.